Lakshyezz/task1/README.md

 # task1

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Fetching data from API showing it on screen and applying search system based on NAME OF USERS.

 A few resources to get you started if this is your first Flutter project: